marcjimz/azure-dai-infra/synapse/README.md

 ## Review the template

-The template is sourced from the `Azure-Samples` [repository](https://github.com/Azure-Samples/Synapse/blob/main/Manage/DeployWorkspace/workspace/azuredeploy.json).
-The template defines two resources:
+The template is sourced from the **AzureSynapseEndToEndDemo** [repository](https://github.com/microsoft/AzureSynapseEndToEndDemo/tree/main/ARMTemplate).
+The template defines resources:

 - Storage account
 - Workspace
+- Spark Pools

 ## Parameters